Mike Etienne — Turner’s Outdoorsman, 16 retail locations in So. Calif.

 Keeping to the tactical theme, the next most popular optics are the 1-4x tactical scopes.
 Leupold models, Bushnell scopes with illuminated reticles and the Nikon 1-4 options with BDC reticles are top sellers.

-Editor’s note, the brief originally appeared in the February edition of Gun Digest the Magazine.
+This brief originally appeared in the February edition of Gun Digest the Magazine.